 Some pathology reports will use the word adenomatoid to describe the nodules seen in nodular follicular disease.
 Adenomatoid means that the nodules looked similar to a non-cancerous type of growth called a follicular adenoma.
 Unlike follicular adenomas, adenomatoid nodules are not completely surrounded and separated from the normal thyroid tissue by a thin layer of tissue called a capsule.
 The word dominant is used to describe the largest adenomatoid nodule.

 A thyroid gland that is enlarged as a result of nodular thyroid hyperplasia will show signs of injury that pathologists describe as degenerative change.
-When examined under the microscope these changes include old blood (hemosiderin deposition), scar formation (fibrosis), and the development of small open spaces called cysts.
+When examined under the microscope these changes include hemosiderin (old blood), fibrosis (scar), and the development of small open spaces called cysts.

-Metaplasia is a word pathologists use to describe a group of cells that have changed from one specialized type of cell into another.
+Pathologists use the term metaplasia to describe a group of cells that have changed from one specialized type of cell into another.
 Metaplasia is a non-cancerous change.
 There are two types of metaplasia that are commonly seen in nodular follicular disease.

 Other names for nodular follicular disease include nodular thyroid disease, nodular thyroid hyperplasia, and adenomatous hyperplasia.
 Non-pathologists use the word goiter to describe the changes caused by nodular follicular disease.